Rishaan-code/ECE319K-Lab7-ADC-SPI-Display/README.md

 The right shift by 12 keeps everything in integer arithmetic without floating point.
-This matters on the Cortex M0+ because floating point operations take roughly 100x longer than integer operations -- FloatConvert was implemented alongside Convert specifically to benchmark this difference using SysTick timing.
+This matters on the Cortex M0+ because floating point operations take roughly 100x longer than integer operations.
+FloatConvert was implemented alongside Convert specifically to benchmark this difference using SysTick timing.

 ### Fixed Point Display